 Where It All Started

 Sarah Hale was a mother of 5 and a widow who went from writing poetry to writing novels.
 Eventually, she became a writer and editor for a magazine for women, Godey’s Lady’s Book.
 You even know one of the poems she wrote, “Mary Had a Little Lamb”.
-She was a woman who actually did it all.
-She had a career while managing a family in a time when women were rarely taken seriously for their work outside the home.
+She was a woman who did it all.
+She had a career while managing a family at a time when women were rarely taken seriously for their work outside the home.
 Sarah was a patriot who believed in America.
 She wrote stories and poems about the United States of America for her magazine.
 She worked to preserve the history of the American Revolution.
 Not only through her writing but by working to preserve monuments and George Washington’s home, Mount Vernon.

-Sarah was a New Englander, which meant she came from the part of the United States that celebrated Thanksgiving.
+Sarah was a New Englander, which meant she came from a part of the United States that already celebrated Thanksgiving.
 Much of New England celebrated some form of Thanksgiving, on various days between October and December.
 Most of the southern states did not celebrate Thanksgiving at all.
 This history may have more to do with ties to the old English Harvest Festival that many colonists would have celebrated in England than any specific event that happened in the Colonies.
 Or perhaps it was that the ministers of the northern churches liked the idea of a day of thanks.

 Interestingly, there are celebrations of having a feast and being grateful for a year’s harvest to be found in many cultures around the world.
 But Sarah wanted an official holiday for the whole country.
 One day where everyone in the United States could sit down and eat a meal together and be grateful for what they have.